iZeaoGamer/VoidMinerPocket/README.md

 ## NOTICE

-# This server software may currently be unuseable, ex: Bugs may rise, issues may occurr, or the server software may not even work correctly.
+# This server software may currently be unstabled, ex: Bugs may rise, issues may occur, or the server software may not even work correctly.
 So use it at your own risk.
 We will update this post once we think it's stabled again.